 The group not only will argue that Schneider Electric is in violation of the city’s ordinance, it plans to litigate as a taxpayer lawsuit under the California civil code, arguing the city is extending funds illegally on the project, resulting in harm to taxpayers by infringement on their civil liberties.

-And the group’s civil liberties concerns have been substantiated by internal documents obtained through a series of open-records requests.
-A monthlong East Bay Express investigation looked at the thousands of pages of public documents, including emails and meeting minutes, and found that city staffers’ objective for the DAC is not focused on lowering the city’s rate of violent crimes; rather, the documents are much more concerned with tracking political dissidents.
+Moreover, the group’s civil liberties concerns have been substantiated by internal documents obtained through a series of open records requests.
+A monthlong East Bay Express investigation looked at the thousands of pages of public documents, including emails and meeting minutes, and found that city staffers’ objective for the surveillance complex is not focused on lowering the city’s rate of violent crimes; rather, the documents are much more concerned with tracking political dissidents.
 The report notes that:

-“While the emails reveal a great deal about the DAC, they are also notable for what they do not talk about.
-Among the hundreds of messages sent and received by Oakland staffers and the city’s contractor team responsible for building the DAC, there is no mention of robberies, shootings, or the 138 homicides that took place during the period of time covered by the records.
-City staffers do not discuss any studies pertaining to the use of surveillance cameras in combating crime, nor do they discuss how the Domain Awareness System could help OPD with its longstanding problems with solving violent crimes.
+“While the emails reveal a great deal about the [spy center], they are also notable for what they do not talk about.
+Among the hundreds of messages sent and received by Oakland staffers and the city’s contractor team responsible for building the [spy center], there is no mention of robberies, shootings, or the 138 homicides that took place during the period of time covered by the records.
+City staffers do not discuss any studies pertaining to the use of surveillance cameras in combating crime, nor do they discuss how the Domain Awareness System could help [the Oakland Police Department] with its longstanding problems with solving violent crimes.
 In more than 3,000 pages of emails, the terms ‘murder,’ ‘homicide,’ ‘assault,’ ‘robbery,’ and ‘theft’ are never mentioned.”

 Those same documents reveal that city staffers were aware SAIC was in violation of the city’s nuclear weapons ordinance for at least two months before the city took action to terminate the company’s contract, according to the coalition, and city staffers looked for ways the company could bypass the ordinance.
 The privacy coalition also has alleged SAIC committed perjury when company representatives signed a statement that they were not in violation of the ordinance.

-In a statement released to Truthout in an email, city administrators emphasized that the project was about protecting the safety of Okaland residents, writing:
+In a statement released to Truthout in an email, city administrators emphasized that the project was about protecting the safety of Oakland residents, writing:

 “The project is not an intelligence fusion center.
 We have no agreements with the NSA, CIA or the FBI to be able to access our databases or the information in the Center.
 The sponsor for the Port Security Grant Program is the Federal Emergency Management Agency, not an intelligence agency.